michaelccata/michaelccata/index.md

 I'm a management consultant based in NYC.
 I love working with large organizations eager to move from endless "strategy and planning" to actually making stuff.
 Today that often includes technology and, more often, the teams necessary to build great digital products.
 My research and expertise focus on cross-functionality in organization design and how that affects large, strategic initiatives especially those including new technology.

+I do this full time @ [McCallum & Partners](https://mccallumpartners.org) as the founder and pretty much sole employee.

 **My work involves:**

 *  Discovering latent capability in organizations.